gravitational/gravity/docs/6.x/overview.md

 - [Quickstart Guide](/quickstart/) - A quick tutorial to show off the basic capabilities of Gravity.
 A good place to start if you want to jump right in.
 - [Building Cluster Images](/pack/) - How to build a Gravity Cluster Image from scratch.
 - [Installation](/installation/) - How to install a Gravity Cluster Image in a target environment.
+- [Cluster Configuration](/config/) - How to configure your Gravity Cluster.
 - [Cluster Management](/cluster/) - Everything you need to know for operating Gravity Clusters.
 - [Cluster Monitoring](/monitoring/) - Overview of the monitoring and alerting tools that Gravity uses.
+- [Cluster Access](/access/) - How Gravity users Teleport to manage access to Clusters.
 - [Gravity Hub](/hub/) - Setting up and using Gravity Hub (Enterprise edition only).
+- [CLI Reference](/cli/) - Overview of the Gravity CLI tools.
 - [System Requirements](/requirements/) - System requirements to successfully run Gravity components.
-- [CLI Reference](/cli/) - Overview of the Gravity CLI tools.
 - [Releases](/changelog/) - List of Gravity versions and release notes.
 - [FAQ](/faq/) - Common issues encountered in Cluster environments.
 - [Guides](/guides/) - A list of other Gravity related workshops and guides we have published.